jce-il-ex/se18b-ex4-tdd-alexlvz/README.md

 Before submitting, update the following table:

 #### Excercise submission
-- Name (or initials):
+- Name (or initials): Alex Levenzon ID 308636141
-- github username:
+- github username: alexlvz
-- Estimation of hours I worked on it:
+- Estimation of hours I worked on it: 2 hours

+***Didn't finish the practice cose i got errors near the end that i couldn't feagure out how to solve.

 #### Prerequisites